juliogomes0/ScoreboardVolleyball/README.md

 # ScoreboardVolleyball
-# This program made in C #, in IDE visual studio, created for a student friend of a university!
+# This program made in VB , in IDE visual studio, created for a student friend of a university!

 By Júlio Gomes